pypa/packaging.python.org/source/guides/tool-recommendations.rst

 setuptools.

-For packages with :term:`extension modules <extension module>`, you may use setuptools.
-However, you can also use a build system with dedicated support for the language the extension is written in.
-For example, you could choose Meson or CMake for C, C++, Fortran and many other compiled languages; or Cargo for Rust specifically.
-You can then bridge this build system to Python using a dedicated build backend:
+For packages with :term:`extension modules <extension module>`, you may use a build system with dedicated support for the language the extension is written in, for example:

+- :ref:`setuptools` - natively supports C/C++ (with 3rd-party plugins for Go and Rust);
+- :ref:`meson-python` - C, C++, Fortran, and Rust and other languages supported by Meson;
+- :ref:`scikit-build-core` - C, C++, Fortran and other languages supported by CMake;
+- :ref:`maturin` - Rust, via Cargo.

 - :ref:`meson-python` for Meson,